imapex/imapex101/module1/Module 1 README.md

 unittest.main()
 ```

-Which sould result in the following output
+Which should result in the following output

 ```
 ..